-THEY are tiny enough that you can’t even see them with the naked eye – but as millions of people around the world can attest, dust mites pack a big wallop when it comes to allergies and asthma.
-In fact, it’s estimated that 84 percent of U.S. homes contain dust mite allergen, and it’s one of the most common and potent allergy and asthma triggers.
+THEY are tiny enough that you can’t even see them with the naked eye.
+But as millions of people can attest, dust mites pack a big wallop when it comes to allergies and asthma.
+In fact, it’s estimated that 84 percent of U.S. homes contain dust mite allergen, one of the most common and potent allergy and asthma triggers.

 So what exactly are these little freeloaders?
 Why do they love us so much?
 How come they make us so miserable?
 And most importantly, which ways of getting rid of them actually work?
 You might be surprised.

-Some medical websites claim that dust mites are so tiny, there can be as many as 40,000 of them in a single speck of dust.
+Some medical websites claim that dust mites are so tiny there can be up to 40,000 of them in a speck of dust.
 But that’s far from the truth, according to Dr. Jay Portnoy, director of allergy, asthma and immunology at Children’s Mercy Hospital and professor of medicine at the University of Missouri in Kansas.
-Portnoy, who co-authored extensive guidelines for physicians who treat dust mite allergies, says the mites are small, but they are almost the same size as many dust particles.
-In fact, they are just outside our range of vision so they can be seen with even the most basic microscope.
+Portnoy, who co-authored extensive guidelines for physicians who treat dust mite allergies.
+He says the mites are small, but they are almost the same size as many dust particles.
+In fact, they are just outside our range of vision.
+So they can be seen with even the most basic microscope.

-While they look like they could be distant relatives of the beetle, dust mites are not actually insects; they are arachnids with close biological ties to spiders, crabs and shrimp.
-But unlike their web-building and seafaring cousins, dust mites’ favorite food is skin scales, which is why they flock to mattresses, carpets and upholstered furniture where people’s dead skin tends to accumulate.
+While they look like they could be distant relatives of the beetle, dust mites are not actually insects.
+They are arachnids with close biological ties to spiders, crabs and shrimp.
+But unlike their web-building and seafaring cousins, dust mites’ favorite food is skin scales.
+This is why they flock to mattresses, carpets and upholstered furniture, where people’s dead skin tends to accumulate.
 (Their scientific name is Dermatophagoides, which means “skin eating.”)

-Dust mites live roughly two to four months, and are hungry for moisture; in fact, they need a steady supply in order to survive.
-By weight, dust mites are roughly 75 percent water, and they can’t drink, so they rely entirely on absorbing moisture from the environment around them through glands at the base of their front legs.
+Dust mites live roughly two to four months, and are hungry for moisture.
+In fact, they need a steady supply in order to survive.
+By weight, dust mites are roughly 75 percent water, and they can’t drink.
+As a result, they rely entirely on absorbing moisture from the environment through glands at the base of their front legs.
 That’s why in dry climates, dust mites are almost nowhere to be found – even in dusty spaces.

-“They’re basically bags of water with legs, so they don’t tolerate drying out,” says Portnoy, who worked with 22 other top experts to produce Environmental Assessment and Exposure Control: A Practice Parameter, Dust Mites for physicians in 2013.
+“They’re basically bags of water with legs, so they don’t tolerate drying out,” says Portnoy.
+The allergist worked with 22 other top experts to produce Environmental Assessment and Exposure Control: A Practice Parameter, Dust Mites for physicians.
 “So it can be very dusty in Denver, but they don’t have any dust mites because it’s persistently so dry that dust mites don’t survive.
 In Florida, it’s so humid that you can’t get rid of them.
 They’re everywhere.”

-In most climates, mite populations increase in summer, when humidity is high, and peak in the fall – which experts suspect is part of the reason asthma rates are so high at that time of year.
+In most climates, mite populations increase in summer, when humidity is high, and peak in the fall.
+Experts suspect this is part of the reason asthma rates are so high at that time of year.
 They begin to taper off in winter when it’s colder and drier.
 By late winter and early spring, populations are usually at their lowest.

-They also poop a lot – roughly 20 times a day – and those fecal pellets are the major source of the powerful allergens they produce.
-The tiny pellets are just the right size to become easily airborne, too, so even walking across a carpet, sitting on a sofa, or moving a pillow can send them flying – and into people’s airways.
+They also poop a lot – roughly 20 times a day.
+Those fecal pellets are the major source of the powerful allergens they produce.
+The tiny pellets are just the right size to become airborne, too, so even walking across a carpet, sitting on a sofa, or moving a pillow can send them flying – and into people’s airways.
 Once the pellets get kicked up, they don’t settle back down for 15 to 30 minutes.

-But the little pests aren’t only causing problems with the air we breathe; in rare instances they have also stirred up trouble with our food.
-Dust mites and other types of allergen-producing mites can contaminate grain flour, and systemic reactions from hives to anaphylaxis have been reported in dust mite-allergic people after eating pancakes, grits, beignets and other grain-containing foods.
+But the little pests aren’t only causing problems with the air we breathe.
+In rare instances they have also stirred up trouble with our food.
+Dust mites and other types of allergen-producing mites can contaminate grain flour.
+There are reports of dust-mite allergic patients having systemic reactions – ranging from hives to anaphylaxis – after eating pancakes, grits, doughnuts and other grain-containing foods.

-The allergens are so stable that cooking doesn’t help; as a result, Portnoy recommends that people with mite allergies keep their flour in sealed plastic containers – and that people who experience allergic reactions to grain flour, but test negative for allergy to the grain, should also be tested for allergy to mites.
+The allergens are so stable that cooking doesn’t help.
+As a result, Portnoy recommends that people with mite allergies keep their flour in sealed plastic containers.
+He advises that people who experience allergic reactions to grain flour, but test negative for allergy to that grain, should also get tested for allergy to mites.

-There’s also an intriguing shellfish link: tropomyosin, one of the major allergenic proteins in dust mites, is also present in shrimp, lobster and crab.
-A few studies suggest an allergy to dust mites may make some individuals more susceptible to reacting to a crustacean dinner.
-But the connection is unclear, and the new guidelines don’t recommend avoiding shellfish simply because of a dust mite allergy.
-Allergists point out that dust mite allergy is far more common than shellfish allergy, so one does not necessarily lead to the other.
+There’s also an intriguing shellfish link.
+Tropomyosin, one of the major allergenic proteins in dust mites, is also present in shrimp, lobster and crab.
+Some studies suggest an allergy to dust mites may make some individuals more susceptible to reacting to a crustacean dinner.
+But the connection is unclear, and the expert guidelines don’t recommend avoiding shellfish simply because of a dust mite allergy.
+Allergists point out that dust mite allergy is far more common than shellfish allergy.
+So one does not necessarily lead to the other.

-If dust mites need moisture, and they can’t survive in dry environments, just pick up a portable dehumidifier or two and your problem will be solved, right?
-Not true, says Portnoy, who notes studies have found that the stand-alone dehumidifiers aren’t up to the task, because as soon as you open the door to a room where the dehumidifier is running, moisture moves in, and mites require very little to sustain themselves.
-Even in a fully dehumidified house, having a shower or cooking without a vent fan running can introduce more than enough moisture to sustain dust mites for days.
+If dust mites need moisture and can’t survive in dry environments, just pick up a portable dehumidifier or two and the problem is solved, right?
+Not true, says Portnoy.
+He notes that studies have found the stand-alone dehumidifiers aren’t up to the task.
+This is because when you open the door to a room where the dehumidifier is running, moisture moves in, and mites require very little to sustain themselves.
+Even in a fully dehumidified house, having a shower or cooking without a vent fan running can introduce enough moisture to sustain dust mites for days.

 The pesky arachnids love warm, moist environments that come with limitless room service – skin cells – so first and foremost, people with allergies should cover their mattresses, box springs and pillows using allergy encasings made from fabric that’s tightly woven.
 Mites can make their way through the more loosely woven or non-woven protectors, so it’s important to check the manufacturers’ fine print.

-Sheets, pillowcases and comforters must be washed regularly – but the guidelines give contrary advice to a long-held belief about water temperature, they say you don’t necessarily need to wash in piping hot water, because the majority of the mites die from drowning, not heat.
-The difference is so negligible, in fact, that the guidelines say the scalding risk of very hot water outweighs the potential mite-killing benefits.
+Sheets, pillowcases and comforters must be washed regularly.
+But the guidelines give contrary advice to a long-held belief about water temperature, they say you don’t necessarily need to wash in piping hot water, because the majority of the mites die from drowning, not heat.
+In fact, that the guidelines say the scalding risk of very hot water outweighs the potential mite-killing benefits.
 (It should be noted that some studies favor very hot water as a means of killing dust mites’ eggs, which are hardier.)

 In the rest of the home, the key is to avoid giving the ubiquitous creatures a comfortable place to set up shop.
 They can-not live on hard or non-porous surfaces, so hard surface flooring such as wood or tile is ideal, as is furniture made from wood or covered in leather.

-Carpeting, rugs, and upholstered furniture should be avoided altogether, because they’re like dream homes for dust mites: Carpeting, rugs, and upholstered furniture should he avoided – they’re like sheltered dream homes for dust mites. warm, moist, sheltered, porous and full of food.
+Carpeting, rugs, and upholstered furniture should be avoided altogether, because they’re like dream homes for dust mites.
+They’re like sheltered dream homes for dust mites. warm, moist, sheltered, porous and full of food.
 “They’ll climb inside and live in there, and it does cause harm,” says Portnoy.